-When a parent who is paying child support has a significant change in income, the court may approve a corresponding change in the amount of support payments.
+When a parent who is paying child support has a significant change in income, the court may approve a child support modification that results in a change in the amount of support payments.
 Changes in income can happen for many different reasons, such as when a parent loses his or her job, receives a promotion or raise, gets a new job, or even goes to jail.
-The law permits the judge to adjust the amount of child support to account for these changes.

 How to Seek Child Support Modification